Impatience, thy name was Dr. Peacock.

 Just like the people, two millennia ago, we are waiting on this little scrap of eternity, a little taste of heaven.

-In this pregnant season of Advent, let us pray, that the Spirit’s seed be planted in our souls.
+In this pregnant season of Advent, let us pray, that the Spirit breathe life into our weary souls; that Christ’s light penetrate these dark days of December.

 And let us pray, beloved, that with patience, once again,

-Christ be born — flesh of our flesh, bone of our bone into this broken, beat up, and battered world that cries out for the love of God so loudly.
+Christ be born — flesh of our flesh, bone of our bone into this broken, beat up, and wonderful world.

 Come, Lord Jesus, come.